-My 2015 book, The Limits of Knowledge, provides an understanding of what pragmatist feminist theories look like in practice through using case studies to demonstrate some of the particular ways that dominant scientific and medical practices fail to meet the health needs of marginalized groups and communities.
+The Limits of Knowledge,, my 2015 National Science Foundation funded book, provides an understanding of what pragmatist feminist theories look like in practice through using case studies to demonstrate some of the particular ways that dominant scientific and medical practices fail to meet the health needs of marginalized groups and communities.
 Examples include a community action group fighting environmental injustice in Bayview Hunters Point, California, one of the most toxic communities in the US; gender, race, age, and class biases in the study and diagnosis of endometriosis; a critique of Evidence-Based Medicine; the current effects of Agent Orange on Vietnamese women and children; and pediatric treatment of Amish and Mennonite children.

-I also teach a course called Science in Social Context.
-In 2014 we completed a project-based learning experience in which we studied the Tremont City Barrel Fill, an U.S. EPA Superfund Site.
+I also teach a course entitled Science in Social Context that involves a significant community engagement component, focusing on community health and related environmental issues.
+In 2020 we are engaging in a project on redlining in Springfield, OH and its ongoing affects on health, education, poverty, and mobility in Springfield.
+The course project links to a larger community partnership project, The Redlining Education and Change Coalition.
+(See link below for more information.)
+Previously in this course we completed a project-based learning experience in which we studied the Tremont City Barrel Fill, an U.S. EPA Superfund Site.
 We met with the U.S. EPA, a community action group, People for Safe Water and held a public display of our research to provide information to our community.
 Over 200 community members attended.

-In 2016 I am teaching in Wittenberg, Germany, directing our Wittenberg in Wittenberg Program, one of Wittenberg University's flagship international study programs through which Wittenberg University students spend a semester studying in Wittenberg, Germany, the birthplace of the Protestant Reformation
+In 2016 I taught in Wittenberg, Germany, directing our Wittenberg in Wittenberg Program, one of Wittenberg University's flagship international study programs through which Wittenberg University students spend a semester studying in Wittenberg, Germany, the birthplace of the Protestant Reformation

 Much of my community engagement is done through my teaching in which I integrate engagement between students and the broader community.
 Much of this can be seen in my Inside-Out teaching and my Science and Social Context course.
+In 2018 partnered with Safe Harbor House, which is a residential safe house and reentry program for women who were formerly incarcerated.
+Instead of going to a prison, as I do for my other courses that engage with incarceration,, the students from Safe Harbor House come to my college to have together with Wittenberg students for my Gender and Global Justice course.
 I don't view these as community service, but instead as means for all of us to be challenged to think critically, carefully and compassionately immersed within our local and global communities.

 In 2011 a group of my Inside-Out students, myself, and community members started a restorative justice project, called The Restorative Justice Initiative.
 For this program we trained 43 community members in restorative justice practices.
-This training was funded by the Clark County Juvenile Court,_ Project Jericho, and Wittenberg University's Hagen Center for Civic and Urban Engagement.
-It was led by the International Institute for Restorative Justice.
-The community members that were trained work in the juvenile courts, schools, at Wittenberg University, in social services, and in local schools.
+This training and the ongoing restorative justice work is a collaboration of the Clark County Juvenile Court,_ Project Jericho, and Wittenberg University's Department of Philosophy and the Hagen Center for Civic and Urban Engagement.
+The training was led by the International Institute for Restorative Justice.
+Community members that were trained work in the juvenile courts, schools, at Wittenberg University, in social services, and in local schools.